LuigiSigillo/TNT_village_viewer/README.md

 2. Download from the [TNT site](http://www.tntvillage.scambioetico.org/) and extract the csv file contained in the archive
 3. Move the csv file into the folder where you extracted the repository
 4. Open the terminal and go to the repository folder
+7. Execute the command to install the required packages:

+    ```pip install -r requirements.txt```
-5. Start the program with the command:
+6. Start the program with the command:

     ```python Main.py```

-6. Perform a search, select the torrent from the list that appears, and finally click on the Download button.
+7. Perform a search, select the torrent from the list that appears, and finally click on the Download button.
 If everything went well and you have a Torrent client installed, it should already open with the torrent ready to be added to the download.